acimanx/hyf-html-css/week2/README.md

 # Grids (dystopian)*
 ## [Watch it on Github](https://acimanx.github.io/hyf-html-css/week2)
-This is my homework for 2nd week in hyf school
+This is my homework after 2nd week in hyf school

 *The main rule was to not edit original index.html